tyshaw12/data-structure-fundamentals/1-queues.md

 - `.pop(0)` - Pops out the last item in the list

 ## Build a FIFO Queue Using Queue Module (First-In_Last_Out)
 The easiest way to make a queue in Python would be to use the Queue built-in module.
 This allows you to use knowledge from the list data structure but still have the performance that queues offer.
 To implement this we will be building a FIFO queue using the Queue module.
 We will use multiple functions listed below the example code to build this queue.
-This queue does have a maxsize constraint so if you want something without a maxsize constraint you can use 'queue.SimpleQueue'.
+This queue does have a maxsize constraint so if you want something without a maxsize constraint you can use 'queue.SimpleQueue()'.

 ```python
 # This is a simple FIFO queue